 The other elements that make this piece stand out from the crowd is, of course, dark (Oxford) and light blue (Cambridge) elements of the dial decorating its bezel flange (Oxford probably won’t like the fact that their colors were used for the bottom half of the minute track, especially given the fact that they won the last competition early this year) and the doubled hour marker at 12 hours.

 It is reported that only 160 individually numbered pieces will be sold.
-The watch will be available later this month at all JeanRichard authorized dealerships throughout the world.
+The Mellon Boat Race Edition will be available later this month at all JeanRichard authorized dealerships throughout the world.

 For this (rather brief at that) review I couldn’t actually wear the timepiece on my own wrist.
 However, having tried other specimens of the collection, I have to say that members of this family are felt quite comfortable on a normal wrist.
 Still, being 44 millimeters wide and just over 13 mm thick, you must realize that these are large timepieces and not everyone will be able to wear one without feeling a bit silly.
 Just have this in mind while ordering one.